MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 To use aEVP in MITgcm set :varlink:`SEAICEaEVPcoeff` :math:`= \tilde{c}`;
 this also sets the default values of :varlink:`SEAICEaEVPcStar` (:math:`c=4`) and :varlink:`SEAICEaEVPalphaMin` (:math:`\alpha_{\min}=5`).
-Good convergence has been obtained with setting these values (Kimmritz et al. 2016 :cite:`kimmritz16`):
+Good convergence has been obtained with these values (Kimmritz et al. 2016 :cite:`kimmritz16`):
 :varlink:`SEAICEaEVPcoeff` :math:`= 0.5`, :varlink:`SEAICEnEVPstarSteps` :math:`= 500`,
 :varlink:`SEAICEuseEVPstar` ``= .TRUE.``, :varlink:`SEAICEuseEVPrev` ``= .TRUE.``.

-Note, that probably because of the C-grid staggering of velocities and stresses, mEVP may not converge as successfully as in Kimmritz et al. (2015) :cite:`kimmritz15`, and that convergence at very high resolution (order 5 km) has not been studied yet.
+Note, that probably because of the C-grid staggering of velocities and stresses, mEVP may not converge as successfully as in Kimmritz et al. (2015) :cite:`kimmritz15`, see also Kimmritz et al. (2016) :cite:`kimmritz16`, and that convergence at very high resolution (order 5 km) has not been studied yet.

 .. _para_phys_pkg_seaice_TEM: